 You could consider working with a commercial estate agent, but they’re going to take a cut of your profit, so bear that it mind.

 You could also consider property websites such as Rightmove or Zoopla, if you have time.
 More often than not, commercial properties can be on the online market for up to a year if they aren’t in a desired location or aren’t in great condition.

 Rightmove is great for residential properties but you might consider specialist commercial property portals such as Property Link.
 Using a specialist portal for leasing your commercial property can bring qualified tenants to you.

 Sounds complicated, how do I sell instead?

-If you have time on your hands, you can sell a commercial property via estate agents or online property portals, online auctions the likes of eBay.
-Our article goes into more detail.
+If you have time on your hands, you can sell a commercial property via commercial estate agents.

-Not everyone has time to wait, and if you don’t either, then get in touch with us.
-One of our expert commercial property advisors will guide you through our services and we can give you a quick cash offer.
+Not everyone has time to wait; if you don’t either, get in touch with us.
+One of our expert commercial property buyers will guide you through our services, and we can give you a quick cash offer.

 Sell your commercial property for cash with Property Saviour